Australian Universities Accord Panel

 The Hon Jenny Macklin AC (Member)

-Jenny Macklin is a Vice-Chancellor’s Fellow at the University of Melbourne, in the School of Government.
+The Hon Jenny Macklin AC is a Vice-Chancellor’s Fellow at the University of Melbourne.
 Prior to this, she served 23 years as the Federal Member for Jagajaga.

 Jenny was the first woman to become the Deputy Leader of a major Australian political party.
-She was the Deputy Leader of the Federal Parliamentary Labor Party from 2001-2006.
+She was the Deputy Leader of the Federal Parliamentary Labor Party from 2001–2006.
+Ms Macklin served as the Minister for Families, Housing, Community Services and Indigenous Affairs and the Minister for Disability Reform in the Rudd and Gillard Labor Governments.
 As Minister, she oversaw the Apology to the Stolen Generations and development of the Closing the Gap framework, the introduction of Australia’s first National Paid Parental Leave Scheme, delivered the largest increase to the Pension in the history of the payment, was responsible for the introduction of the National Disability Insurance Scheme and was an integral part of the establishment of the Royal Commission into Institutional Responses to Child Sexual Abuse.
-She was a member of the Expenditure Review Committee of Cabinet in Government and Opposition for 20 years.

-Jenny is a strategic advisor on early childhood development to the Centre for Policy Development.
-Jenny led an inquiry into vocational education and training for the Victorian Government.
-The Report, Skills for Victoria’s Growing Economy, was released in February 2021.
+Ms Macklin is a strategic advisor on early childhood development to the Centre for Policy Development.
+Ms Macklin led an inquiry into vocational education and training for the Victorian Government.
+The report, Skills for Victoria’s Growing Economy, was released in February 2021.

 Image